muelenator/Housekeeping-for-HELIX/README.md

 -----
 Install the [Energia IDE](http://energia.nu/download/) on your PC.

+* If on Windows, install the Stellaris drivers for the TI Launchpads.
+	1. Download the Stellaris driver from [here](http://www.ti.com/tool/stellaris_icdi_drivers).
+	2. On windows, go to `Device Manager` -> `Other Devices`
+	3. Right click either device and hit Update Driver
+	4. Navigate to the folder where you downloaded the Stellaris driver and click select
+	5. Restart your computer.
+For more help, go to [here](https://www.14core.com/installing-launchpad-driver-with-energia-on-windows/).

+* If on Linux, follow the guide provided [here](https://energia.nu/guide/install/linux/)

 ### Energia Software

 #### Installing the Tiva-C library variant in the IDE